syntaxsurge/sentinelx-somnia/docs/youtube-demo-script.md

 2. Highlight **Demo quickstart**, cron snippet for `POST /api/indexer/run`, API key management, and webhook samples.
 3. Open the Docs Copilot section and run a quick question (“How do I schedule the indexer on Vercel?”) to show grounded answers.
 4. **Voiceover**: “I open the Docs Copilot, ask ‘How do I schedule the indexer on Vercel?’, and SentinelX ships ready-to-use docs—cron jobs, webhooks, REST endpoints, and an embedded copilot for ops teams.”

+## 9) Close — Why SentinelX vs “roll your own” (3:40 – 4:00)

+- **Visual**: Split comparison: Buy vs Build.
+- **Voiceover**: “Teams can wire all of this from scratch—cross-feed checks, monitors, AI summaries, approvals, guardian flows—but it’s months of work.
+SentinelX ships a Somnia-native, human-approved path that cuts MTTD and MTTR dramatically.”

 ## 8) Close — Call to action (3:40 – 4:00)